informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/05-daytime-greeter.md

 }
 ```

-For demonstration purposes, we first define a `SimpleTime` trait that provides an
-`is_daytime` method to tell whether the current time value is considered daytime.
-Following that, we define a `HasTime` trait that provides a `now` method
-to fetch the current time from the context.
-Notice that the associated type
-`Time` does _not_ implement `SimpleTime`.
-This is so that we can learn how
-to inject the `SimpleTime` constraint as an _indirect dependency_ using the
-same dependency injection technique.

-We then define the `DaytimeGreeter` with an `InGreeter` type parameter, which
+We define the `DaytimeGreeter` with an `InGreeter` type parameter, which
 would act as the inner `Greeter` component.
 We then define a generic
 implementation of `Greeter<Context>` for `DaytimeGreeter<InGreeter>`.
 In the trait bounds, we require the inner greeter `InGreeter` to also